 Site editors and contributors

-Daniel T. Kawano is an associate professor of mechanical engineering at Rose-Hulman Institute of Technology in Terre Haute, IN.
-He teaches courses in dynamics, vibrations, control, and programming.
-His research and professional interests include decoupling algorithms for vibratory systems, nonlinear dynamics, and rigid-body dynamics of multi-body systems.
+Daniel T. Kawano is an associate professor of mechanical engineering at Rose-Hulman Institute of Technology in Terre Haute, Indiana.
+He teaches courses in dynamics, vibration, and MATLAB programming.
+His research and professional interests include decoupling algorithms for second-order linear dynamical systems and their associated quadratic matrix polynomials; nonlinear dynamics; and rigid-body dynamics of multi-body systems.
 Daniel is co-author of the textbook Engineering Mechanics: Dynamics (Wiley, 2017) and the recipient of the 2016 Outstanding New Mechanics Educator Award from the Mechanics Division of the American Society for Engineering Education.

-Alyssa Novelia received her bachelor’s and master’s degrees in mechanical engineering from UC Berkeley, where she is currently a Ph.D. student in dynamics under the advise of Professor O’Reilly.
-Her research interests lie primarily in nonlinear dynamics of rigid bodies and continua.
+Alyssa Novelia received her bachelor’s (2012), master’s (2015) and PhD (2018) degrees in mechanical engineering from UC Berkeley under the advise of Professor O’Reilly.
+Her research interests at UC Berkeley lay primarily in nonlinear dynamics of rigid bodies and continua.
+Presently, Alyssa is a PostDoc at the University of Waterloo.

 Andreas Hansen received his master’s degree from the Technische Universität Hamburg-Harburg (TUHH) in Germany and is a former doctoral student in the Vehicle Dynamics & Control Laboratory at UC Berkeley.
 He received his Ph.D in 2017 while working under the late Professor J. Karl Hedrick.
 Andreas’ primary research emphasis entailed studying the fields of nonlinear systems, real-time optimization, and control of ground vehicles.